 Jason faced our front porch pergola with 1 by 8 PVC boards & some PVC trim to make it look nice.

-He also added crown & trim with PVC boards to give our pergola a more beefy and finished look.
+He also added crown & trim with PVC boards to give our front porch pergola a more beefy and finished look.

 Lastly, we primed & painted the front porch posts.